 It’s a good idea to take a water bottle or two in addition to your hydration pack.
 For starters, the water bottle could be where you add a little ‘fix’ to your water, like an electrolyte solution.

-Most of the Annapurna Circuit trek is done within the Sagarmatha National Park.
-The trails are rough and treacherous in places, as you’d expect from a vast mountainous park.
+The trails along the Annapurna Circuit trek are rough and treacherous in places, as you’d expect from a vast mountainous park.
 Trekking poles are therefore important, as they help with balance and confidence, especially when tackling something tricky like a river crossing or uneven surface.
 They can also take some of the weight off your knees on steep descents.

 A good trekking pole has wristbands so you can use your hands without putting them down or dropping them.
 A good pair is also made from a lightweight but sturdy material like aluminium or carbon fibre.
 If you have the choice, choose adjustable trekking poles as they are easier to transport and store and you can tailor them to your height.
 Also, if you’re walking along a trail that is cut into a hill you can extend and shorten the poles to allow you to keep using them.
 You might like to watch this two-minute video from REI Co-op on how to choose the right trekking poles for you.
 If you have ski poles and don’t wish to buy trekking poles, then of course you should use the former.